Robust Bayesian Optimisation with Unbounded Corruptions: Background

 \subsection{Frequency-Constrained Corruption}

 Existing adversarial BO algorithms guard against additive corruption so that

 for a sequence of corruptions $c_t$ that are bounded in their total budget by some $C>0$ so that $\sum_{t=1}^T |c_t| \le C$.
 This constraint renders the BO algorithm's guarantees brittle: a single outlier of sufficient magnitude will derail it.
+This fragility is structural: a single corruption of significant magnitude can shift the posterior mean arbitrarily far from the true function.
+We provide a formal proof of this failure mode in Appendix~\ref{app:gp_brittleness}.
 To address this limitation, we introduce an adversarial framework inspired by the Huber contamination model \citep[see][]{huber2011robust}.

 \begin{definition}[Frequency-Constrained Corruption] The adversary selects corruptions $c_t\in\mathbb{R}_\cup\{\infty\}$ after observing $\boldsymbol{x}_t$.
 The magnitudes $|c_t|$ are unbounded, but their \textit{frequency} is bounded: the adversary can at most corrupt $ T_{\text{c}} = |\{t \in \{1, \dots, T\} : c_t \neq 0\}|$ data points. \end{definition}